luisjaviercases/movies-nextjs-ts/README.md

 ## User test to do login request

-To log in to the application you must use the following user data:
+To log in to the application you must launch backend part of the project and then, use the following user data:

-User: jason.watts@driverevel.com
+User: test@test.com
-Password: 1234
+Password: test

 ## Development scripts